microsoft/vscode-dev-containers/README.md

     "volume": "/"
 }
 ```
+...optionally setting `volume` to where you have volume mounted the source code.
+You may want to [extend your `docker-compose.yml` to avoid common pitfalls](containers/docker-existing-docker-compose).

 The other definitions in the `containers` folder will provide examples of how to cover new scenarios you may encounter along the way.
 For example, you may want to [alter your configuration](https://aka.ms/vscode-remote/docker/folder-setup) to install additional tools like Git in the container, automatically install extensions, expose additional ports, or set runtime arguments.
 In other cases, you may just want to [attach to an already running container](https://aka.ms/vscode-remote/docker/attach).